-Getting confused?
+Confusing?
 Don’t worry!
 We will let you know who needs an IRS 1099 NEC.
-We also provide you information about what is a 1099 NEC, when you are required to file.
+We also provide you information about what is a 1099 NEC, when required to file.
 Besides, you’ll also get to know about what happens if you fail to file a 1099 tax return.

 Table of Contents